AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/manage-digital-assets.md

    >[!NOTE]
    >
    >Ao cancelar a publicação de um ativo complexo, cancele a publicação somente do ativo.
-Evite cancelar a publicação das referências, pois elas podem ser referenciadas por outros ativos publicados.
+Avoid un-publishing the references because they may be referenced by other published assets.

 ## Closed user group {#closed-user-group}